AdrianAbwoga/Airease/README.md

 DB_USERNAME=(your username)/root(if no username)
 DB_PASSWORD=(your password)
 ```
+This laravel application uses mailtrap as a mailing service(https://mailtrap.io/)
+You will be required to register to use their service which is a simple and fast process.
+once registered they will generate a passowrd and username for you that can be found in the inboxes
-This laravel application uses mailtrap as a mailing service in the same .env file you will add this in the mail credentials
+In the same .env file you will add this in the mail credentials
 ```
 MAIL_MAILER=smtp
 MAIL_HOST=sandbox.smtp.mailtrap.io